paulkennethkent/browser-matrix/readme.md

-#Setup
-This REPO uses GULP to compile SASS and to run the website locally.
+# Setup

-Make sure gulp installed globally on your machine by running
+Make sure gulp is installed on your machine by running

-npm install gulp -g

-In the route of the folder the run gulp in your terminal to launch the website.
+`npm install gulp`

+Run `gulp` to start the webserver.

-#Browser Matrix
+# Browser Matrix
-This grid is designed to show the user which browsers you platform supports.
+This grid is designed to show the user which browsers is supported by platform.

-##JSON
+## JSON
 The data to build this page is stored in JSON and is loaded when the page renders.
 Here is an empty JSON object -

-###Empty object
+### Empty object

 `  {
     "browser": "",